 —Wait until you’re tired or fatigued — and let your mind wander.

-“Surprisingly, fatigue may boost creative powers.” says a 2011 study in the journal Thinking & Reasoning.
-According to the study’s author, Mareike Wieth, assistant professor of psychological sciences at Albion College, “Fatigue, may allow the mind to wander more freely to explore alternative solutions.”
+“Surprisingly, fatigue may boost creative powers,” says Shellenbarger.
+In another article, “The Peak Time for Everything”, she cites a 2011 study by Mareike Wieth, assistant professor at Albion College. that showed that fatigue could play a part in creativity as well.
+According to Wieth, “Fatigue, may allow the mind to wander more freely to explore alternative solutions.”
 When study participants were asked to solve a series of two types of problems, requiring either analytical or novel thinking, their performance on the second type was best at non-peak times of day—in the evening for morning people, and in the morning for night owls.

 –Have a cocktail.

-This one surprised me, but a recent study by psychologist Jennifer Wiley at the University of Illinois (reported in Consciousness and Cognition) confirmed that moderate drinking can relax inhibitions in a way that seems to let the mind range across a wider set of possible connections.
+This one surprised me, but another study by psychologist Jennifer Wiley at the University of Illinois (reported in Consciousness and Cognition) confirmed that moderate drinking can relax inhibitions in a way that seems to let the mind range across a wider set of possible connections.

 According to the report, Wiley and her colleagues found that intoxicated individuals solved more creative word problems, and in less time, than their sober counterparts.
 “Interestingly, people who drank also felt that their performance was more likely to come as a sudden insight, the answer came all at once, in an “Aha!” moment of illumination.”